Avengers: Endgame spoiler-packed review -- so close to being perfect

 Avengers: Endgame begins and ends with quiet, intimate moments.
 And it's that sense of intimacy that makes this galaxy-spanning MCU blockbuster such a triumph.

-Marvel's chapter-closing Endgame is in theaters now and already breaking box office records.
+Marvel's chapter-closing Endgame is in theaters now and already breaking box office records and mobilizing emotional fans.
 If you haven't seen it, stick with our spoiler-free review.
-If you have, read on for our spoiler-packed assessment...
+If you have, read on for my spoiler-packed assessment (and check out our CNET crowdsourced review)...

 We open in a rural field as a hero loses everything, his family, his whole life, the same devastating loss felt by half the galaxy.
 It ends in another tranquil countryside as another hero regains the life he lost long before.
 And he also passes a baton to the future, pointing the way to a new era for the Avengers and the Marvel Cinematic Universe.